New Deal: NRA "Blue Eagle" campaign

 The Muscle Shoals Act contained various provisions of interest to labor, including prevailing wage rate and workmen's compensation.
 A resolution approved by the Senate, June 13, authorized the President to accept membership for the Government of the United States in the International Labor Organization, without assuming any obligation under the covenant of the League of Nations.
 The resolution was approved by the House, June 16, by a vote of 232 to 109.
 Public Act 448 amended the Federal Employees' Civil Service Retirement Act of 1930 by, as noted by one study, "giving to the employee the right to name a beneficiary irrespective of the amount to his credit without the need of an appointment of an administrator".
-Public Act No. 245 "provided for the development of vocational education in the States by appropriating funds for the fiscal years 1935, 1936 and 1937, while Public Act 296 amended the United States Bankruptcy Act with safeguards for labor.
-Public Act No. 349 provided for hourly rates of pay for substitute laborers in the mail service and time credits when appointed as regular laborers, while Public Act No. 461 authorized the President to create a "federal prison industries", in which inmates hereafter "receiving injuries while in the course of their employment will receive the benefits of compensation, limited however to that amount prescribed in the Federal Employees' Compensation Act".
+Public Act No. 245 "provided for the development of vocational education in the States by appropriating funds for the fiscal years 1935, 1936 and 1937, and Public Act 296 amended the United States Bankruptcy Act with safeguards for labor.
+Public Act No. 349 provided for hourly rates of pay for substitute laborers in the mail service and time credits when appointed as regular laborers, and Public Act No. 461 authorized the President to create a "federal prison industries", in which inmates hereafter "receiving injuries while in the course of their employment will receive the benefits of compensation, limited however to that amount prescribed in the Federal Employees' Compensation Act".
 Public Act No. 467 created a Federal Credit Union Law, one of the main purposes of which was to make a system of credit for provident purposes available to people of small means.
 For those in the District of Columbia, an Act concerning fire escapes on certain buildings was amended by Public Act No. 284."

 Housing sector

+The New Deal had an important impact on the housing field.
+The New Deal followed and increased President Hoover's lead-and-seek measures.
+The New Deal sought to stimulate the private home building industry and increase the number of individuals who owned homes.